argoproj/argo-events/docs/tutorials/03-trigger-sources.md

 will explore other trigger sources.

 ## Prerequisites

-1. The `Webhook` gateway is already set up.
+1. The `Webhook` event-source is already set up.

 ## Git
 Git trigger source refers to K8s trigger refers to the K8s resource stored in Git.